Jimmy Woo

 “I’m on my way, chief !”

-DC Universe History
+DC Universe Adaptation

 The likeliest niche is to have him accompany King Faraday during the gap between the original Danger Trail comics and the Showcase features.

-Game Stats — DC Heroes RPG
+DC Heroes RPG

 Tell me more about the game stats